Java Clean Architecture Masterclass

 Stove's execution reports and tracing data are structured and deterministic, making them ideal for AI agent workflows.
 When an AI agent runs e2e tests during implementation, it can parse the failure reports — including the full execution trace, system snapshots, and timeline — to understand exactly what went wrong inside the application.
 This enables agents to iterate on fixes with precise feedback rather than guessing from opaque test failures.

 Agent Skills: Stove ships with a ready-to-use Claude Code skill that teaches AI agents how to set up and write Stove e2e tests.
-Copy the .claude/skills/stove-e2e-setup/ directory into your project's .claude/skills/ folder, and your AI coding agent will know how to configure systems, write tests, enable tracing, and build custom systems — following all Stove conventions automatically.
+Copy the .claude/skills/stove/ directory into your project's .claude/skills/ folder, and your AI coding agent will know how to configure systems, write tests, enable tracing, and build custom systems — following all Stove conventions automatically.

 Configuration